 - County code 30.53A.728 lays out the requirements and a template for the petition.

-- The petition must be signed by a minimum of 51 percent of the registered voters within the boundaries of the proposed no-fireworks zone.
+- The petition must be signed by a minimum of 51 percent of the registered voters within the boundaries of the proposed "no firework" area.
 You can contact the Snohomish County Auditor’s Office to request a list of registered voters within a proposed area.

 Step 3: Snohomish County Council sets a public hearing to consider the petition